 Henry Duelberg Mealycup Sage (Salvia farinacea)

-This Texas annual is easy to grow and doesn’t attract deer, which makes it good for front yards where deer like to go for a snack.
+This Texas annual is easy to grow and doesn’t attract deer, which makes it suitable for front yards where deer like to go for a snack.
 However, this type of sage does attract hummingbirds and butterflies and is exceedingly drought-tolerant.
 This shrub grows between two and three feet tall and has flower spikes that are one foot long and covered in dark, purplish-blue flowers.
 The plant is drought-tolerant, which makes it another favorite for Houston.

 Cutting back the spikes after the flowers are spent encourages the plant to rebloom.
 The Mealycup Sage plant can be in bloom virtually all season.
 A perfect choice for water-wise gardeners, this plant can be found at most nurseries.
 The only thing this plant doesn’t like is moist soil.